-Chris Grant of Polygon.com on reasons to invest in PC gaming with the launch of next-gen consoles on the horizon.
+Chris Grant, Editor-in-Chief of Polygon, on reasons to invest in PC gaming with the launch of next-gen consoles on the horizon.
 An incredibly good argument for anyone who cares about art, history, preservation, media, and/or video games.

 One of the really cool things about PC gaming is that you have the opportunity to assume some of this responsibility yourself.
 If your old game doesn’t work and it frustrates you, somebody’s probably hacked apart an executable that will work.
 Go look and see all the work people have done to get System Shock 1 to run properly because System Shock 1 is a really important game historically.
 Especially if you bought it in the past, which I did, being able to play it again now in the context of BioShock and in the context of Dishonored and all of these other games that have sort of been born off of that original philosophy.
 That’s important to me and that is meaningful.